It’s time to start thinking about Halloween!

 Coordinate with neighbors and have fire pits, s’mores, and maybe even a scary movie set up via projector.
 Neighbors can arrange themselves a safe distance from each other, take turns at the campfire telling spooky stories, or enjoy a horror (or not) flick on a home projection set up.
 This would be great for a cul-de-sac to coordinate.

 If your county is not on “stay-at-home” orders for Halloween, plan a spooky party with those in your bubble…include immediate family or close friends that you have socially engaged with during the lightened restrictions.
 Keep the shindig to a minimum number of invitees and hold off inviting everyone in your address book.

 Plan on visiting lots of TRUNK OR TREAT events.
-While a lot of churches and community centers host these events every year, most are open and welcoming to the public..
-Have the trunkers pass out the candy so kids don’t grab from the bowl.
+While a lot of churches and community centers host these events every year, most are open and welcoming to the public.
+Have the trunkers pass out the candy so kids don’t grab it from the bowl.
 Try setting up a neighborhood Trunk or Treat.
 Kids can walk the block and homeowners can set up trunk displays in the driveway passing out candy.

 Zoom Halloween Parties

 - Dress Up and Stay Home